yuffff/hauptseminar-cgv/README.txt

-we are going to use egpaper_final.tex to do our work , ignore the others . the output file is egpaper_final.pdf
+we are going to use egpaper_final.tex to do our work . the output file is egpaper_final.pdf